marcojakob/code.makery.ch/content/library/javafx-tutorial/part4/_index.en.md

 This default style sheet is always applied to a JavaFX application.
 By adding a custom style sheet we can override the default styles of the `modena.css`.

 <div class="alert alert-info">
-**Hint:** It helps to look at the default CSS file to see which styles you might need to override.
+<strong>Hint:</strong> It helps to look at the default CSS file to see which styles you might need to override.
 </div>